Couples Therapy Season 4.5

 I Don’t Like How I Was Portrayed

-I think to do the work in a relationship, you have to leave truth behind to a certain degree.
-Instead, it’s about story.
+I think to do the work in a relationship, you sometimes have to put truth to the side for a moment.
+Sometimes, it’s about story.

-He is a little prince who had to grow up too soon.
-I’m not being condescending here, Jessica says this exactly.
-He grew up into a king who fell in love with a blonde girl, then found adulthood to be as confining as princehood.
+Jessica tells the couple’s story in a session.
+She says Boris is a little prince who had to grow up too soon (her words).
+He grew up into a king who fell in love with a blonde girl, then found adulthood to be as confining as princehood (again, her words).

 Boris & Jessica

-Basically, this relationship is the Boris show.
-Boris expects Jessica to exist for him.
-She’s gotta live where he wants, buy groceries how he wants.
-And if she doesn’t, she’s gotta take his inhumane and relentless criticism.
+He expects her to live where he wants to live, buy groceries how he wants groceries.
+If she doesn’t, he criticizes her pretty harshly.
 If she protests, he stomps her out.
 If she apologizes, he stomps her out.
-He listens to her groveling with a twisted pleasure bordering on masturbation.
+He listens to her pleading with a sort of pleasure that made me uncomfortable.

-Boris is the relationship’s judge and executioner.
-He alone decides who is blameless and who is wicked.
-For example, Boris complains about how he was portrayed in the first session—that he sounded like a monster.
-He doesn’t care if he treated Jessica monstrously.
-He cares if he is portrayed monstrously.
-That’s a big difference.
+Boris’ focus is on story, not truth.
+For example, he complains about how he was portrayed in the first session—that he sounded like a monster.
+He doesn’t wonder if he treated Jessica like a monster.
+He cares if he is portrayed like a monster.

-To no one’s surprise, Boris and Jessica abandon therapy after a few sessions.
-Orna pushes Boris, which he will not tolerate.
+Boris and Jessica stop therapy after a few sessions.
+Orna holds Boris accountable, which he will not tolerate.

 But—they come back one more time.